tuck-ab/ruck_and_roll/README.md

-# Detecting head injuries in rugby using video analysis and machine learning
+# Predicting head injuries in rugby using video analysis and machine learning

 ## Members